-MidCentral DHB is looking to appoint an experienced cardiologist to participate in the development of cardiology services up to and including establishment of a local interventional service.
+MidCentral DHB is looking to appoint an experienced interventional cardiologist to participate in the development of cardiology services up to and including establishment of a local interventional service.
 This is part of a Regional Cardiac Strategy and is supported by both MidCentral DHB’s Board and its regional partners.
 The development will be supported by a dedicated project management role.

-MidCentral DHB has a catchment area of 180,000 people and the MDHB Cardiology Service currently has the capacity to provide diagnostic angiography, pacing and echocardiographic services to the population as well as an integrated heart failure service.
+MidCentral DHB has a catchment area of 180,000 people and the MCDHB Cardiology Service currently has the capacity to provide diagnostic angiography, pacing and echocardiographic services to the population as well as an integrated heart failure service.

-A business case has been approved for the development of an interventional service with PCI capability and the appointment of two interventional cardiologists.
+The business case has been approved for the development of an interventional service with PCI capability and the appointment of two interventional cardiologists.
 There is an expectation that the hospital will be PCI capable five days a week and contribute to an out-of-hours interventional roster, and that this will be achieved within three years.

 The successful applicant should have proven clinical experience as well as demonstrated understanding of departmental development and the provision of strong clinical governance.
 In addition, experience in delivering an interventional service from its infancy and working in a rural setting is also desirable.

 Successful applicants should also have a knowledge of, and commitment to, the departmental development of a cardiology service in its entirety as well as a focus on intervention.